snowex-hackweek/website-2021/book/schedule.md

 ### 9:00 to 9:30 AM: Project Team Building

-*Lead Instructors: Charley Haley and Anthony Arendt*
+*Lead Instructors: Charley Haley and Naomi Alterman*

 * guidance on how to foster an inclusive, fun and productive project team
 * recommended best practices for effective collaboration
 * options for addressing challenges

+### 9:30 to 10:00 AM: GitHub, Git, JupyterHub

+*Lead Instructor: Joachim Meyer*

+* recap of material we did not cover on Day 1

+### 10:00 to 10:15 AM: Break

-### 9:30 to 10:15 AM: Vector and Raster Data Analysis: Part 1
+### 10:15 to 11:00 AM: Vector and Raster Data Analysis: Part 1

 *Lead Instructors: David Shean, Scott Henderson*